ucfopen/Materia/develop/understanding-media-uploads.md

 4. Upon successful upload, Amazon S3 returns a success message and the image is stored.

-5. A thumbnail for the asset is rendered and stored in the same Amazon S3 bucket as the asset.
+5. A thumbnail for the asset is rendered using Amazon's Lambda service and stored.

 <!-- **Disclaimer: Given the preceding workflow, anybody with the unique image url
 generated from the upload process can access that image.
 This includes people